 You are invited to nominate state employees who reflect Dr. Larkins’ commitment to equality and justice in the workplace and his dedication to improving conditions in local communities through volunteerism and community service.
 Nominations must be submitted by 5 p.m.
 Dec.
-22, 2022.
-The selected honoree will be announced on Friday, Jan.
-13, 2023, during the annual observance program.
+31, 2023.

 To be considered for the John Rodman Larkins Award, submit the online nomination form and provide a detailed description of how the nominee has improved human and race relations in the workplace, and how the nominee has contributed to local communities through volunteerism and community service.
 The honoree will be selected by a panel of state employees.

 For questions, please contact:

 Dr. Larkins was born December 24, 1913, in Wilmington, North Carolina, where he attended public school and graduated from Williston High School.
 Under the National Youth Administration Program, Larkins attended Shaw University and later earned his M.A. at Atlanta University’s School of Social Work and his Doctorate at Columbia University’s School of Social Work.